GENERATION 2025

 Solar: Includes solar photovoltaic and solar thermal.

-Percentage of renewable and non-renewable generation by autonomous community
+Renewable and non-renewable electricity generation percentage by autonomous communities.

 Renewables: hydroelectric, hydro-wind, wind power, solar photovoltaic, solar thermal, other renewables, and renewable waste.